Harnath Bain

 Harnath Bain (হরনাথ বাইন) is a Awami League politician and the former Member of Parliament of Bakerganj-12.

 Career

 Bain was elected to parliament from Bakerganj-12 as an Awami League candidate in 1973.

-Bain contested the 1991 parliamentary election from Khulna-2 as an Awami League candidate and lost the election to the Workers Party of Bangladesh candidate, Rashed Khan Menon.
+Bain contested the 1991 parliamentary election from Barisal-2 as an Awami League candidate and lost the election to the Workers Party of Bangladesh candidate, Rashed Khan Menon.